Does social media affect consumer behavior?

 More buyers are now on social media networks than ever before.
 Consumers are looking for reviews and recommendations.
 Therefore, it’s essential to have a prominent online presence on various social media platforms.

 The latest trend in marketing is the introduction of social media.
-Social media has the power to influence potential customers from the start until the stage of the purchase and beyond as well.
+Social media can influence potential customers from the start until the stage of the purchase and beyond as well.

-Here are 4 ways in which social media influences consumer behavior:
+Here are four ways in which social media influences consumer behavior: